 Undergraduate and graduate students who work specifically as the dramaturg on a production or workshop, or who submit work created for a dramaturgy class.
 If the project is a workshop or production, the student must be credited as the dramaturg.
 A student who also writes, directs, designs, performs in, or otherwise collaborates on a project will be responsible for articulating the boundaries of the dramaturgical work and speaking on its behalf.
 The student need not be enrolled full time to submit work for this award.

-Projects must be completed (plays closed, workshops completed, projects turned in) by February 10th to be eligible.
+Projects must be completed (plays closed, workshops completed, projects turned in) by 4pm on February 9th to be eligible.

 HOW TO APPLY: